 Resource guarding is a natural behaviour for any dog, human, bird, cat you name it!!

 I’m not going to go much further into this as doing so without seeing what’s happening myself could potentially make guarding worse.
-If you are having trouble with this method, then I would suggest that you contact a dog trainer to help with this.
+If you are having trouble with this method, then I would suggest that you contact a an experienced dog trainer or behaviourist to help with this.
 Someone that uses positive reinforcement and not outdated methods such as using force as this will only confirm your dogs fear that they should protect their resource.

 It’s our responsibility as dog owners to prevent accidents, to teach our dogs a solid leave command and to encourage our dogs that they don’t need to resource guard.